- Do you have frequent indigestion or a burning sensation in the center of your chest?

 After administering intravenous sedation, Dr. Darido will first perform an upper endoscopy.
 He then places a Bravo capsule into your esophagus using a delivery device.
 The test involves a miniature pH capsule, approximately the size of a gelcap, which is temporarily attached to the wall of your esophagus.

-Throughout the test period, the Bravo pH capsule will measure the pH in the esophagus and transmit this information to a small recorder worn on your belt or waistband just like a mobile phone.
-Once the Bravo capsule has been placed and you have been instructed how to use the recorder, you can leave the endoscopy suite and go about your normal activities.
+Throughout the test period, the Bravo pH capsule will measure the pH in the esophagus and wirelessly transmit this information to a small recorder worn on your belt or waistband just like a mobile phone.

-Once the test has been completed, you will need to return the recorder and the test data will then be uploaded to a computer.
-Dr. Darido will analyze the information to diagnose your condition.
+Once the test has been completed, you will need to return the recorder to Hospital and test data will then be uploaded to a computer.
+Dr. Darido will analyze the information to diagnose and stage your acid reflux.